deepanshuIITM/WCCI-2026/README.md

-## 2026 IEEE World Congress on Computational Intelligence
+# Advances in Evolutionary Multi-criterion Optimization and Decision-making

-### Title- Advances in Evolutionary Multi-criterion Optimization and Decision-making
+### Tutorial for 2026 IEEE World Congress on Computational Intelligence

 ## Short Description